knowledge | 6 August 2020 |

 During the interim period:

-- a company that is due to hold its AGM this year may postpone it to a date up to 31 December 2020;
+- a company that was due to hold its AGM in 2020 could postpone it to a date up to 31 December 2020;

 - a company need not hold a general meeting at a physical venue but may conduct it wholly or partly by electronic means, provided all attendees have a reasonable opportunity to participate;